 We learn the politics of Frontios via a belch of exposition.
 Two uniformed men are arguing: one tall, haughty, granite-faced; the other short, bespectacled, harassed.
 “Are you suggesting that the son of Captain Revere is unfit to rule?” thunders Tall.
 “As chief science officer, I…” replies Short, but is interrupted.
 “Oh, don’t go waving your title at me,” huffs Tall.
 “From now on, this research centre is under military jurisdiction!”
 And so it goes on.
 It’s the kind of establishing scene you find when a Doctor Who writer is more interested in plot than character.
 Here, Christopher H Bidmead hopes that by having his characters bicker impatiently as they tell each other things they already know – their names, their jobs, the absolute fundamental business of their shared lives – it will somehow seem like a perfectly natural thing for them to be doing.
 This never works.
 (Although, to Bidmead’s credit, at least no one says “As well you know…” or “Do you think I could ever forget…?”)
 Perhaps a more subtle approach would be for the writer to turn up at your house in person, switch off the TV, copy out his script in biro on the palm of your right hand and then repeatedly slap you across the face with it.

 One thing’s certain: all is not well on Frontios.
-A ratty band of colonists who represent humanity’s second-to-last hope for survival are being clonked on the bounce by high-velocity meteorites on a half-hourly basis.
+The ratty band of colonists who represent humanity’s second-to-last hope for survival are being clonked on their bonces by high-velocity meteorites on a half-hourly basis.
 Food and medical supplies are limited.
 People are dying.
 It’s into this mire of misfortune that the TARDIS wheezes, and the Doctor immediately gets to grips with what he believes to be the most significant issue facing the doomed colony.
 He tries to fix the lights.

 It’s peculiar how much of the first episode is devoted o the subject of lighting.
 Most stories plunge into the business of investigation and adventure.
 This one seeks merely to establish a steady amperage.
 And, generously, we’re even offered four ways of achieving this.
 Will we use phosphor lamps, with electron excitation?
 Maybe – but take care.
 “They’re a terrible fire hazard in this sort of container, you know,” cautions Turlough. (“In this sort of container,” is such a gloriously bathetic caveat.)
 We wouldn’t want to risk a fire, so perhaps a portable mu-field activator and argon discharge globes?
 Alas no. They’re in the TARDIS and, as Tegan reports: “The interior door’s jammed!”
 She squawks this information as if it’s the single most dramatic event of her life.
 News of the murder of her favourite aunt was greeted with nary a flicker.
 “It’s as if some tremendous force field has pulled it out of shape!” boggles Turlough, regarding said door.
 It’s a leap of logic that suggests he’s been reading ahead in his script.
 But never mind that, you cry – what about those lights?
 Can’t we use the hydrazine steam generator?
 No!
 It’s strictly forbidden!
 But that means we only have one option left… An acid jar, charged by wind power, with some sort of interrupter to raise the voltage.
 Good news!
 There’s one in the colony ship.
 Bad news: someone has to fetch it, and that might take a while.